 This course develops preliminary research skills in sustainable resource management studies.
 The course is conducted under the direct supervision of an academic staff member who is also the student's honours research supervisor.
 The course builds skills and competencies in research design including literature reviews, identification of research questions, methodological approaches, discussion and written communication skills.

-1. A comprehension of procedures for undertaking a successful research project within the field of sustainable resource management.
+1. Comprehend the procedures for undertaking a successful research project within the field of sustainable research management

-2. The capacity to identify research issues and frame research questions in the context of existing scholarship and available resources.
+2. Have the capacity to identlify research issues and frame research questions in the context of existing scholarship and available resources

-3. A thorough understanding of methods of reviewing literature and capacity to identify relevant texts and information gaps in the student's field of research.
+3. Gain a thourough understanding of methods of reviewing literature and have the capacity to identify relevant texts and information gaps in te student's field of research

-4. The capacity to formulate appropriate boundaries to a research project and identify appropriate methods and processes to undertake critical analysis.
+4. Have the capacity to formulate appropraite boundaries to a research project and identify appropraite methods and processess to undertake critical analysis

 - Identifying key texts and articles